 Our research addresses the following issues that are critical to your success:

-- How will technological innovation help us adapt to how urban areas will be used in the future, particularly as we come out of COVID-19?
+- How will technological innovation help us adapt to how the built environment will be used in the future, including the future of hybrid working, ageing populations, and climate change adaptation?

-- How will the ecosystem of regulators, operators, and suppliers of advanced urban digital transformation create innovative business models for sustainable infrastructure?
+- How will the ecosystem of regulators, operators, and suppliers of built environment digital transformation create innovative business models for sustainable green infrastructure?

-- What are the technological capabilities that the advanced urban digital infrastructure ecosystem needs to put in place in the next three to five years to meet the sustainability needs of clients?
+- What are the technological capabilities that the partner ecosystem needs to put in place in the next three to five years to meet the sustainability needs of clients?

-- How can technology suppliers reimagine their portfolio and go to market to be best positioned to deliver successful solutions for the future of urban infrastructure?
+- How can technology suppliers reimagine their portfolio and go to market to be best positioned to deliver successful solutions for the future of the built environment?

-- What are the organizational changes (security, technical, legal, and project management) that need to be addressed to realize the benefits of technology innovation for the future of urban infrastructure?
+- What are the organizational changes (security, technical, legal, and project management) that need to be addressed to realize the benefits of technology innovation for the future of a sustainable built environment?

 - What are the priorities of government executives when selecting development and technology partners?

 - Where will the funding come from and what will it be spent on?